JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

+- v1.24
+	- Fixes rounding errors on the `terrain` command.

 - v1.23
 	- Fixes the parameter `scale` not forking on the `spawn_object` command.
 	- Fixes the autocomplete of the `tweak_object show` command.